ATARI Video Computer System (VCS, 2600)

 The Atari 2600 Paddle controller initially shipped with the Atari 2600 but was late removed and available separately.

 The paddle controller is a large dial, that can be turned left and right.
 It will rotate around 330°, stopping once turned to the limit in either direction.
 The button is located on the left side where your thumb would set, unless you’re left handed of course (freaks ;).
 There is also an image of two tennis rackets on the controller.

 This controller was used for games that played similar to Pong.
 Normally moving a “racket” up and down or side to side with very good precision.
 Game likes Breakout and Warlords are two perfect examples.
 This controller came as a pair with one plug.
 This meant that on some games you could plug two pairs in and 4 people could play.

 The Atari 2600 Driving controller was sold separately

 The Driving controller appears very similar to the Paddle controller but has one major difference.
-That large dial thats rotates left and right will continuously turn, it never hits a stop.
+That large dial which rotates left and right will continuously turn; it never hits a stop.
 This was used for, you guessed it, driving games.

 Unlike the Paddle controller that came as a pair tethered to one controller plug, the Driving controller was a single controller.

 And here you have the cartridge, that made cartridges cool.
 The Atari 2600 was the first major console that allowed you to change games by inserting a different cart.
 This was a game changer… huh? get it?
 I just came up with that right now!
 I’m leaving it it so good.
 Anyway… So began the era of game collections.